 omaha - Omaha Poker Rules

-What is Omaha Poker?
+What Sets Omaha Apart?

-The Mystery of Four Private Cards
+The Significance of Four Private Cards

 Tips for Choosing Private Cards